 What platforms do I recommend for a good user experience?

-Because of the flexibility, cusomizable options and options for questions I find that MemberVault is one of the best platforms for user experience.
+Because of the flexibility, customizable options and options for questions I find that MemberVault is one of the best platforms for user experience.
 I host all my digital products on MemberVault.
-The only thing that is missing on the MemberVault platform is a way for user interaction to occur, but because of the customization possibilites you can get around this.
+They now include a community option and so many other ways to engage with your audience.

 When creating your online program don’t make user experience an afterthought.
 It should be something that is part of your program creation.